debops/debops/docs/ansible/roles/debops.postldap/getting-started.rst

 ``mailAlias``.

 This role only works when **LDAP support is explicitly enabled** and the environment has a working LDAP infrastructure.
+See the :ref:`debops.ldap` role and its documentation for more details about setting up LDAP client support on a host.

 Example inventory